 Attractions: Harris Museum, Preston Guild, Preston Market, Town Hall, Fishergate, Avenham Park, Miller Park, Preston Minster, St Walburge, Winckley Square, Cenotaph, Museum of Lancashire, Preston Marina, River Ribble, Deepdale Stadium, Ribble Steam Railway Museum, County Hall, Corn Exchange, Guildhall etc

 Work began on the landmark building in 1850, and four years later in 1854 it opened.
-1867 saw the spire added, with only Salisbury and Norwich Cathedrals having taller ones in the country.
+1867 saw the spire added, with only Salisbury and Norwich Cathedrals having taller ones in the whole country.
 Soon after in 1873 the end section shaped like a polygon was added with the towering central window standing 25 feet tall.

 The spire was also the final one to be worked on by noted local steeplejack Fred Dibnah (1938 – 2004, Bolton Steeplejack and Mechanical Engineer) who actually never finished the job due to filming commitments and the ladders were left for a number of years until the job was completed by another tradesman.
 Inside the tower is a single bell, weighing 1.5 tonnes, the heaviest swinging bell in Lancashire.
 It is only rung in the Winter months as protected birds nest in the tower the rest of the year.